Asymptotic behavior of some factorizations of random words: Introduction

 \subsection{Main results}

-The sequence $\rho^{(n)}(w)= (\rho_{i,n}(w))_{i\ge 1}$ of normalized lengths of the Lyndon factors of a word $w \in \mathcal A^n$, with Lyndon factorization $w=w_{\ell} w_{\ell-1}\dots w_1$, is defined as follows:
+The sequence $\rho^{(n)}(\mathtt{w})= (\rho_{i,n}(\mathtt{w}))_{i\ge 1}$ of normalized lengths of the Lyndon factors of a word $\mathtt{w} \in \mathcal A^n$, with Lyndon factorization $\mathtt{w}=\mathtt{w}_{\ell} \mathtt{w}_{\ell-1}\dots \mathtt{w}_1$, is defined as follows:

-Thus $\rho_{i,n}(w)$ denotes the normalized length of the $i$-th smallest\footnote{In this paper, when applied to words, or factors of words and necklaces (and, sometimes, to factors with special properties, that we will call blocks), the adjectives ``small'' and ``large'' refer to the \textit{lexicographic order} on words, while ``short'' and ``long'' refer to the \textit{size} (number of letters) of factors.} Lyndon factor of $w$.
-Our first result describes the limit distribution, as $n$ grows, of the sequence $\rho^{(n)}(w)=(\rho_{i,n}(w))_{i\ge 1}$, seen as a random variable on $\pa{\mathcal A^n,\mathbb P_n}$.
+Thus $\rho_{i,n}(\mathtt{w})$ denotes the normalized length of the $i$-th smallest Lyndon factor of $\mathtt{w}$ (remark that in this paper, when applied to words, e.g. to factors of words and necklaces, the adjectives ``small'' and ``large'' refer to the \textit{lexicographic order} on words, while ``short'' and ``long'' refer to the \textit{size}, or number of letters).
+Our first result describes the limit distribution, as $n$ grows, of the sequence $\rho^{(n)}(\mathtt{w})=(\rho_{i,n}(\mathtt{w}))_{i\ge 1}$, seen as a random variable on $\pa{\mathcal A^n,\mathbb P_n}$.
 We have:

 \begin{theorem} For a totally ordered alphabet with probability distribution $p$ on its letters, $\rho^{(n)}$ converges in law, when $n\rightarrow\infty$, to the random sequence $\rho= (\rho_{i})_{i\ge 1}$ whose law is defined by the law of $\rho_1$: